mpataws/iotanium/docs/source/setup/setup.rst

 Unboxing and Assembly
 ---------------------
+- **Important, before assembly:** on the back of your IoTanium Developer board, you will find a label with yoour board's MAC Address.
+Make a note of this MAC address as you will need it later to connect to your board.
 - Unbox and assemble your IoTanium Developer Kit using the instructions provided below (click image to enlarge):

 .. image:: ../img/assembly.png